dizhang168/reading-flow/reading-flow-vs-tabindex.md

 </div>
 ```

-This will be fixed with reading-flow, such as tabindex wouldn't be necessary:
+This will be fixed with reading-flow, such as positive tabindex wouldn't be necessary:

 ```HTML
 <div class="wrapper" style="reading-flow: grid-columns">